Team-Silver-Sphere/SquadJS/README.md

 </div>

 ## **About**
-SquadJS is a scripting framework, designed for Squad servers, that aims to handle all communication and data collection to and from the servers.
-Using SquadJS as the base to any of your scripting projects allows you to easily write complex plugins without having to worry about the hassle of RCON or log parsing.
-However, for your convenience SquadJS comes shipped with multiple plugins already built for you allowing you to experience the power of SquadJS right away.
+SquadJS is a powerful scripting framework designed to streamline Squad server management.
+By handling all server communication and data collection, SquadJS eliminates the complexities of RCON and log parsing.
+This allows developers to focus on creating sophisticated plugins without the underlying infrastructure headaches.
+Build your next Squad scripting project on a solid foundation with SquadJS.

 <br>